rednafi/brisk-SQL/README.md

 If you want to connect to the MySQL database from another machine, you must open a port in your server’s firewall (the default port is 3306).
 This is not necessary if you intend to run the application that uses MySQL on the same server.

-Run the following command to allow remote access to the mysql server:
+Run the following command to allow remote access to the MySQL server:

 ```
 sudo ufw allow mysql